mohammedbilalkhan/MNIST-dataset-prediction/README.md

 ```

 ## Results
 The results of the model comparison, including metrics such as accuracy, precision, recall, and F1 score, are detailed in the notebook.
-Check the conclusion section for insights on which model performed better for this specific employee promotion prediction task.

 ## Acknowledgments
 Special thanks to Maharshi Mehta, Parul Batish, and Prachi Khatri for the contribution that helped in the development of this project.